Menu Hamburger Logo Menu close Logo

 Barcelona Travel Hacks home logo

-Updated: Jun 28, 2024 by: Barcelona Travel Hacks Views: 1.5k
+by: Barcelona Travel Hacks Views: 2.4k

-About Museo Episcopal De Vic
+About the Museu Episcopal de Vic (MEV)

 The Vic Medieval Art Museum, Museu Episcopal de Vic (MEV) contains a magnificent collection of medieval art of paintings and sculpture from the Catalan Romanesque and Gothic periods.
 The collections of precious metals, textile, foundry, glass and ceramics also form the representation of decorative art in Catalonia.